New DnD Psion Class Updated in Latest Unearthed Arcana

 You gain two Psionic Disciplines, which use your Psionic Energy Dice.
 You can use only one Discipline per turn unless otherwise noted.
 When you level up, you can swap a known Discipline for another.
 The available disciplines you can choose from are as follows:

-• Biofeedback: When you cast a Psion spell from Necromancy or Transmutation, expend a die to gain Temporary Hit Points equal to the roll + your Intelligence modifier (minimum of 1).
+- Biofeedback: When you cast a Psion spell from the Necromancy or Transmutation school, you can expend a number of Psionic Energy Dice up to your Intelligence modifier, roll them, and gain a number of Temporary Hit Points equal to the total number rolled plus your Intelligence modifier (minimum of one).

 Gain an Epic Boon feat or another feat for which you qualify.
 Boon of Energy Resistance is recommended.